amovah/pastore/README.md

 - `title`: type `String`, required. title of password.
 - `password`: type `String`, required. password.
 - `moreInfo`: type `String`, optional, default `''`. more information for password like email, address of site or etc.

+Arguments to Promise:

+- `pass`: type `Object`.
+Password object which is saved.

 Add a password to database and save database.
 It will add automatically a unique id for each password.